trozware/ZoneMount/ReadMe.md

 If you want to summon a particular mount, **Zone Mount** can search your mounts for a mount matching the name you enter.

+Read the mount's name and description in the Chat.
+These descriptions can be very funny - yet another way we are missing out on some good content.

 ### Usage

 Use the Slash Commands listed below to operate **Zone Mount** or enter `/zm` in the Chat window to see a list of these commands.